|

 Spiritual meaning |

-The opponents of divine Science must be charitable, if they
+The opponents of divine Science must be charitable, if

-ambiguity will vanish. |
+then the ambiguity will vanish. |

 Practical arguments |

-| The charge of inconsistency in Christianly
+The charge of inconsistency in Christianly scientific

-better than mere verbal arguments or prayers which evince no spiritual power to
+verbal arguments or prayers which evince no spiritual power to heal.
+As for sin

-heal.
-As for sin and disease, Christian Science says, in the language of the
+and disease, Christian Science says, in the language of the Master, "Follow me;

-Master, "Follow me; and let the dead bury their dead."
-Let discord of every
+and let the dead bury their dead."
+Let discord of every name and nature be

-name and nature be heard no more, and let the harmonious and true sense of Life
+heard no more, and let the harmonious and true sense of Life and being take

-and being take possession of human consciousness.
+possession of human consciousness.

-What is the relative value of the two conflicting theories
+What is the relative value of the two conflicting

 |

-The statement that the teachings of Christian Science in
+The statement that the teachings of Christian Science

-divine Principle and practice of Christian Science and to a consequent
+of the divine Principle and practice of Christian Science and to a consequent

 inability to demon strate this Science.
 Without this understanding, no one is